pakkinlau/pakkinlau/README.md

 ---
 ### 📚Fields of interest
-- Big data analytics, knowledge modeling and machine learning
+- Big data analytics and machine learning
-- Knowledge base schema design
+- Knowledge modeling and Knowledge base schema design
 - Knowledge mining and curation (For personal or multi-user use)
-- Financial applications

 ---
 ### 📫 Welcome to reach me: